 (1) Senators and Representatives shall receive for their services compensation, benefits, and allowances for themselves and staff members from the State they represent and shall not establish or fund a retirement-pension system supported by the Treasury for any service as an elected public official.
 They shall not receive within their terms of office any other compensation from the Federation, any other State, or foreign power except if assigned to a congressional committee or other duties beyond representing their State.
 They shall affirm to their States or Districts before submitting or voting on a bill before Congress that they have read and understood it.

-(7) No Member of Congress, military officers, civil service employees, nor any member of their immediate family as defined by law, shall become a lobbyist or a consultant for any public, private or international entity doing business with the Federal government for five years after leaving Congress or their prior position.
+(8) No Member of Congress, military officers, civil service employees, nor any member of their immediate family as defined by law, shall become a lobbyist or a consultant for any public, private or international entity doing business with the Federal government for five years after leaving Congress or their prior appointment.

 "I do solemnly swear (or affirm) that I will faithfully and impartially discharge and perform all the duties incumbent upon me as required under the Constitution and laws of the Federation of American States; and that I will support and defend the Constitution of the same against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion."